weiss25r/LogiRotor/README.md

 ## Tools

 To simulate the drone and its environment, the software [Godot Engine](https://godotengine.org/) was chosen.

-For the management of the multirotor's dynamic system and its delivery instructions, Python scripts and Jupyter notebooks were created.
+For delivery instructions, PID control and path planning Python scripts were created, using an object-oriented approach.

 The [course libraries](https://github.com/corradosantoro/RoboticSystems/tree/main/lib) were used to interface with the drone simulation via Godot using a publisher-subscriber architecture.

 ## Project Structure